finbourne/lusid-sdk-python/sdk/docs/ConfigurationRecipeApi.md

 ListDerivedRecipes: List the complete set of all Configuration Recipes, both from the configuration recipe store and also from expanded recipe composers.

 This endpoints returns a union of the output of ListConfigurationRecipes and the resolved Recipe Composers from the ListRecipeComposers endpoints.
+Recipe Composers that fail to generate a valid Configuration Recipe will not be reported.

 ### Example